When you love horror as much as we do you want it to permeate every part of your life, at home, at work, on the walls, on your clothes, everywhere!

 That is where our new feature Little Shops of Horror comes in handy as we run through some seriously spooktastic stores and wicked websites ready to sell you truly terrifyingly awesome horror products.

-1. How did you get into making such magnificent horror merchandise?
+1. How did you get into making a living selling such magnificent horror merchandise?

 2. What is your bestselling product?

 We’ve had many best sellers over the years, but probably the biggest seller over time was the KILL Destroyers shirt that riffed off the KISS Destroyer album.
 Jason Edmiston painted the perfect design and it sold well for many years.
 Gene Simmons himself liked it!